daormar/debasher/doc/design_doc_resident.md

     and kept in memory, so checking it costs nothing (before, every message listed the directory and called `stat` on every file).
 Exceeding it raises in the reader thread before anything is written, like any other death of a thread.
-It should never trip in ordinary operation: it would mean that no epoch is closing, which the periodic snapshots of point 2 are there to prevent. `INPUT_LOG_SEGMENT_BYTES` (4 MiB by default) is the size at which a segment is closed.
+It should never trip in ordinary operation: it would mean that no epoch is closing, which the periodic snapshots of section 2 are there to prevent. `INPUT_LOG_SEGMENT_BYTES` (4 MiB by default) is the size at which a segment is closed.
   - *Pruning.* After each checkpoint is saved, whole segments other than the last one are deleted when the next segment starts at or below the `processed_upto` of the oldest retained checkpoint plus one.